 Notes: As data covering all sectors (government, non-government, Catholic and independent) are not available at the small area level from State and Territory education authorities, the data used in this analysis are from the 2016 Australian Bureau of Statistics (ABS) Population Census.
 As such they are not official estimates of participation at age 16 in full-time secondary education.
 However, they are useful in showing the extent of variations between areas, by socioeconomic status and by remoteness.

-The numerator excludes 5.0% of the population aged 16 whose participation in secondary school education, or full-time/part-time status, was not stated: however, these records are included in the denominator.
-Secondary school comprises either Government, Catholic, or other Non-Government schools.
+The numerator excludes the 9.2% of the population whose participation in secondary school education at age 16 was not stated, or whose full-time or part-time status was not stated: however, these records are included in the denominator.

 Note that percentages may be more than 100% due to the ABS' randomisation of both the numerator and denominator for confidentiality purposes.

-Numerator: 16 year olds in full-time secondary school education
+Numerator: Aboriginal 16 year olds in full-time secondary school education